sysagnostic/website/content/english/blog/isolating-postgres-instances.md

 A more recent and more featureful resource management solution implemented in the Linux kernel is *cgroups* ([Control Groups](https://docs.kernel.org/admin-guide/cgroup-v1/cgroups.html)), originally developed by Google engineers, which ran by the name *Process Containers* at that time.
 It is one of the main pillars of today's container technologies running on Linux, along with Linux namespaces.

 Cgroups allows processes to be organized into a hierarchy of groups, and provides control over resource consumption for those groups of processes.
-Each process inside a cgroup has the limits of that cgroup imposed on it.
+Each process inside a cgroup has the limits of that cgroup imposed.

-Wide variety of controllers are available for cgroups to limit the consumption of different resource types: CPU, memory, block I/O etc. These controllers provide significant improvements for fine-grained resource consumption control over earlier solutions.
+A wide variety of controllers are available in cgroups to limit the consumption of different resource types, including CPU, memory and block I/O. These controllers provide significant improvements for fine-grained resource consumption control over earlier solutions.

-In 2015, a new version of cgroups, [*cgroups-v2*](https://docs.kernel.org/admin-guide/cgroup-v2.html) made its way into the Linux kernel (in version 4.5). cgroups v2 is also commonly referred to as the *unified hierarchy*, because this feature was probably the most significant change overall aiming simplicity over unnecessary flexibility.
+In 2015, a new version of cgroups, [*cgroups-v2*](https://docs.kernel.org/admin-guide/cgroup-v2.html) made its way into the Linux kernel (in version 4.5).
+Cgroups v2 is also commonly referred to as the *unified hierarchy*, because this feature was probably the most significant change overall aiming simplicity over unnecessary flexibility.
 While the more flexible v1 earlier assigned each controller its own mount point under `/sys/fs/cgroup/`, *unified hierarchy* mounts all groups under the single `/sys/fs/cgroup` hierarchy.
 On top of that, other changes were introduced as well affecting I/O and memory control.
 Newer Linux distributions are using cgroups-v2 now, but from time to time you may still meet Linux installations with cgroups v1 still.

 ## Using systemd for resource management